Henry Dundas, 1st Viscount Melville: Legacy and memory

-Late in life Dundas's health suffered and he was financially distressed.
+Late in life Dundas' health suffered and he was financially distressed.
 He attended debates in the House of Lords and maintained his position as a member of Privy Council, but kept a lower public profile.
 However at his death the immediate reaction was one of widespread praise from most quarters (apart from the Whigs in Scotland).
 By 1900, however, historians were harsh, denouncing him as the epitome of corruption and oppression who had sold out Scotland to the English.
 By the late 20th century his reputation had been restored.
 He was praised for his military policies, for giving Scotland a cohesive government, and for making it a major player in imperial affairs.

-Dundas was a friend of John Graves Simcoe, Lieutenant Governor of Upper Canada, who named the town of Dundas in southern Ontario after him.
-Owing to the town's short-lived prominence in Upper Canada, streets and historical highways leading to Dundas were named Dundas Street; these include portions of Highway 5, Highway 2 and Highway 8.
-In the city of Toronto, Yonge–Dundas Square is a prominent landmark and commercial centre, while Dundas Street is a main thoroughfare of the city.
+Dundas was a friend of John Graves Simcoe, Lieutenant Governor of Upper Canada, who named a military road through Upper Canada (now southern Ontario) after him.
+In the city of Toronto, Sankofa Square (formerly Yonge–Dundas Square) is a prominent landmark and commercial centre, while Dundas Street is a main thoroughfare.

-In 1792 Dundas County, Ontario was named in his honour.
+On December 14, 2023, Toronto City Council adopted a change to the name of Yonge-Dundas Square to Sankofa Square (Confronting the Legacy of the Transatlantic Slave Trade).

+Dundas County, Ontario, and other highways and streets outside of Toronto, also bear his name.

-Dundas Island was named by Captain George Vancouver in Dundas's honour.
+Dundas Island off the coast of British Columbia was named by Captain George Vancouver in Dundas's honour.
 Vancouver originally believed it to be one island, Dundas's Island, but it was later determined that it was in fact a small archipelago.
-The group became known as the Dundas Islands, while constituent islands were given the names Melville Island, Baron Island, and Dunira Island, in respect of Dundas's titles.
+The group became known as the Dundas Islands, while constituent islands were given the names Melville Island, Baron Island, and Dunira Island, in respect of Dundas' titles.

 The District of Dundas in New South Wales was named after the Colonial Secretary, Henry Dundas.
 The District of Dundas was abolished in 1889 although the name still survives in the Sydney suburb of Dundas.